 To protect our electrical system, we purchased an external power surge protector that we plug directly into the RV park power source.
 This is basically a circuit breaker between your system and theirs, but with some additional protection.
-Not only will it shut power off when it spikes, but also when it dips.
-Power dips can cause wiring to get hot, and can burn out your appliances.
+Not only will it shut the power off when it spikes, but also when it dips.
+Power dips can cause wiring to get hot and can burn out your appliances.
 Your internal circuit breaker won't protect you from power dips.

 Inspecting RV Electrical Systems